emero/snaptree/README.md

    npm start
    ```

-The app should now be running on `http://localhost:3000`.
+The frontend app should now be running on `http://localhost:3000`.

 ## Environment Variables

-Rename the `.env.example` to `.env` file in the root directory and add the following environment variable:
+In the `backend` folder Rename the `.env.example` to `.env` file in the root directory and add the following environment variable:

 - **UPLOADTHING_TOKEN**: API key for UploadThing image management.